Category Archives: Jordanian Royals

 Photo Credit – www.kinghussein.gov.jo/

 A two-hour reception was held on the lawn of Zahran Palace.
-The couple emerged from the ceremony to cut the seven-tier, three feet high fruitcake wedding cake with a golden Hashemite sword and then mingled for ten minutes with family members that had gathered to congratulate them.
+The couple emerged from the ceremony to cut the seven-tier, three-foot-high fruitcake wedding cake with a golden Hashemite sword.
+They then mingled for ten minutes with family members who gathered to congratulate them.
 Soft drinks were substituted for champagne at the reception as Islamic law prohibits alcohol.
 The armed forces band played lively music in the background

 The guests included the elite of Jordanian society, the diplomatic corps, government officials, and senior officers of the armed forces.
 There were no foreign guests except the Halaby family, Mrs. Cyrus Vance, the wife of the then-American Secretary of State, and a handful of Noor’s friends from the United States.
 One of King Hussein’s former wives, the British-born Princess Muna, was also present.